The Creation of Composition No. 2

 The making of a pentagonal artwork with matches in 2022

-As noted, on this website, 1994 was a crucial year regarding my contact with the artist Frank Lodeizen (FL): frequent meetings in person, the purchase of many FL artworks and in the summer Jaap Goedemoed (JG) and FL embarked on a holiday together in Montescudaio Tuscany.
+As noted elsewhere on this website, 1994 was a crucial year regarding my contact with the artist Frank Lodeizen (FL): frequent meetings in person, the purchase of many FL artworks, and in the summer Jaap Goedemoed (JG) and FL embarked on a holiday together in Montescudaio, Tuscany.
 A comprehensive account will be written about this event in due course.
 JG would often take art lovers to FL's studio on Herengracht Amsterdam, which often resulted in purchases of FL's artworks.
 On one of these occasions in 1994, Irene Eichholz, married to Tom Swaab, one of JG's pub mates (between 1982 and 1996 JG and Tom Swaab would regularly visit café Welling), bought a piece of art (25 x 35 cm) by FL from 1993, composed of burnt matches, and fitted on cardboard in such a way that it produced a rhythmic pattern.
 From 1994 to 1996, Irene, Tom and JG would frequently visit artists' open houses, galleries and Ger Lambregts' "ethnographic basement" on Prinsengracht Amsterdam, which was close to Runstraat where many African 'runners' brought their cases full of ethnographic artefacts.
 It would be the final stop of their city-run from Paris to Brussels and Amsterdam, and if posh ethnographic retail outlets, which they had previously visited, had spurned the content of their cases.

-1993 Frank Lodeizen – Artwork featuring burnt matches, 25 x 35 cm
+1993 Frank Lodeizen – 25 x 35 cm

 Irene was a very special person, she was a Germanist with a wonderful flair for art and languages.
-She worked in Gallery d'Eendt in Amsterdam for many years and she translated poems by the Austrian experimental Ernst Jandl.
+She worked in Gallery d'Eendt in Amsterdam for many years and she translated poems by the Austrian experimental poet Ernst Jandl.
 Irene wrote an essay about it (in Wenen, De Sfinx – 1996, Oog in 't Zeil, Stedenreeks 4, publisher Bas Lubberhuizen).
-Irene died on 21 August 2020 and in a very special way, I received FL's artwork from her estate through Tom Swaab, who very generously offered it to me in March 2022, almost 28 years after I had witnessed the purchase.

 I'm afraid this was a rather lengthy pre-amble before arriving at 'matches', the building materials at the core of this essay.
 Jaap must have had this particular FL piece of art on his mind when in March 2022 a new pentagonal piece of art announced itself.
 After two artworks based on porcupine quills, there was a stronger urge to produce more 'structured', less playful artwork and Jaap was less inclined to fill pentagonal boxes compared to his previous two pieces of art.
 Although decisions and choices are never entirely rational or clear cut, we may assume that 'FL's matches' contributed to the consistent use of matches to fill pentagonal boxes.
 In this case, they were 'fireplace matches', a slightly larger version of ordinary matches which suited the intended larger 100 x 100 cm format of the artwork.
 It would help the intended artwork fit into the series of three-dimensional line artworks, which were previously described as pieces of art in complete contrast to Jasper Johns' linear works.